We're here to help

 What's the difference between a small business and micro-business?

-By their reckoning, for a business to be classified as a small business, they must have two of the following:
+To prevent confusion between larger small businesses and micro-businesses, it’s worth referring back to HMRC.
+By their reckoning, for a business to be classified as a small business, they must have at least two of the following:

 • up to 50 employees

-• a maximum turnover of £10.2m
+• a maximum turnover of £10.2 million

 Clearly, ‘small' businesses aren’t that small.
 Especially when compared with micro-businesses.
 A property law firm, for example, might employ only four staff members yet generate enough revenue to be registered as a small business.